-- (a) avoids the likelihood of contamination of drinking water; - (b) Not relevant: - (c) avoids the likelihood of leakage or failure including uncontrolled discharges; - (d) provides adequate access for maintenance of mechanical components and operational controls; and - (e) allows the system, appliances and backflow prevention devises to be isolated for testing and maintenance where required.
+- (a) avoids the likelihood of contamination of drinking water; - (b) Not relevant - (c) avoids the likelihood of leakage or failure including uncontrolled discharges; - (d) provides adequate access for maintenance of mechanical components and operational controls; and - (e) allows the system, appliances and backflow prevention devises to be isolated for testing and maintenance where required.

-The applicant has submitted a management plan and a risk assessment for the use of spring hydrants.
+The applicant submitted a management plan and a risk assessment for the use of spring hydrants under the previous tribunal.

-The risk assessment has not included a scenario where there is authorised work on the water supply pipe including shutdown of a section of the water supply pipe with a loss of pressure in that section of pipe and resulting in contamination from backflow through the spring valve.
+The risk assessment did not include a scenario where there is authorised work on the water supply pipe including shutdown of a section of the water supply pipe with a loss of pressure in that section of pipe and resulting in contamination from backflow through the spring valve.

-The risk assessment has not included a scenario where there is authorised work on the water supply pipe including shutdown of a section of the water supply pipe with a loss of pressure in that section of pipe.
+The risk assessment did not include a scenario where there is authorised work on the water supply pipe including shutdown of a section of the water supply pipe with a loss of pressure in that section of pipe.
 This resulting in leakage of water from the spring hydrant after recommissioning due to the spring hydrant not being fully sealed due to valve system sticking from internal corrosion over time.

 However, despite the above deficiencies in the submission, there should still be due consideration given to the matter.

-A point of significance is that spring hydrants in the Council water supply system operate without a check valve and have a similar risk of contamination of the water supply system.
+A point of significance is that spring hydrants in Council's water supply system operate without a check valve and have a similar risk of contamination of the water supply system.